vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

     cf restart pal-tracker
     ```

-1. Once your app is running on Tanzu Application Services, navigate to the root
+1. Once your app is running on Tanzu Application Service, navigate to the root
-    endpoint and check that it displays __Howdy from Tanzu Application Services__.
+    endpoint and check that it displays __Howdy from Tanzu Application Service__.

 1. Navigate to the `/env` endpoint and verify actual values are
     displayed instead of __NOT SET__.